Table of Contents

 Needless to say, if you become an Avon Representative, you won’t run outta products to promote any time soon.

-As far as pricing goes, their products seem to be reasonably priced and have good reviews.
+Not only can they be order online, but their products seem to be reasonably priced and have good reviews.

 Which is unusual since most MLMs tend to offer ridiculously overpriced products that you can often find in cheaper, store-bought brands with similar quality.